Myelodysplastic syndromes treatment

 Low doses of oral chemotherapy (chemotherapy that is taken by mouth) can be very effective at controlling a high white cell count.
 It is usually very well tolerated and does not usually cause nausea (feeling sick) or significant hair loss, although it can cause dry skin.
 The dose of the chemotherapy drug can be adjusted to the response of the white cells and also the response of other blood cells such as red cells and platelets.
 Blood counts are monitored frequently while you are receiving chemotherapy.

-- Low-dose chemotherapy for high-risk MDS/AML
+- Low-intensity chemotherapy for high-risk MDS/AML

 - Standard-dose chemotherapy for high-risk MDS/AML